Gunnstein/strid/README.rst

 strid
 =====

-Python package for system identification of mechanical systems.
+Python package for system identification of linear time-invariant systems.

+The package is written from a structural engineering perspective.
-Most of the identification methods are applicable to linear time-invariant systems, and the implementation may also be used in other domains.
+However, the identification methods are applicable to linear time-invariant systems, and the implementation may also be used in other domains.